Stakeholder Objection Prep

 Tips & Variations

-- Ask for a red-team pass: “What objection would kill this proposal?”
+- Ask for a red-team pass with “what objection would kill this proposal?” when approval risk is high.

 Example Output

-- Valid core concern: Perceived loss of white-glove responsiveness.
+Valid concern: perceived loss of white-glove responsiveness for high-value accounts.